 I wanted to show a couple of projects above that could be made with either the Explore Air 2 or the Maker.
 Yes, the Explore Air 2 can make cool things.
 But you can do so much more with the Maker!
 Now we are going to get into some projects that you can only cut with your Maker machine.
 First up is cutting wool felt and flannel to make the cute ornaments below.
 You can find the cut file for these by clicking here.

-So, to cut this thick felt, I used a heavy fabric setting then after each cut, I would check the cuts BEFORE removing the mat from the machine.
-Then just hit the green “C” on your machine to make another cut right over the top of the other one if needed.
+So, to cut this thick felt, I used a heavy fabric setting then after each cut, I would check the cuts BEFORE unloading the mat from the machine.
+If it didn’t cut through just hit the green “C” on your machine to make another cut right over the top of the first one if needed.
 I actually did 4 passes to get my wool felt to cut.
 It also did not do great with super intricate cuts so keep that in mind with your designs.